howardyclo/learn-to-highlight-movies/README.md

 ## Datasets
 - **Bullet screen comments**: Steven Chou's famous movies and their corresponding bullet screen comments.
 See `data/<movie_name>.json`.
-- **Temporal labels**: We took several days to watch the movies and manually label timestamps (start and end) of interesting movie clips as our highlights.
+- **Temporal labels**: We took several days to watch the movies and manually labeled timestamps (start and end) of interesting movie clips as our highlights.
 See `label/<movie_name>.txt`

 ## Data Preprocessing
 `preprocess.js`